Sheraff/use-imported-hook/README.md

 	✅ export default withHooks
 	```
 - The function containing all the build-in hooks must be labeled with a leading comment containing the exact string `@__IMPORTABLE_HOOK__`
+- The function containing all the built-in hooks must be labeled with a leading comment containing the exact string `@__IMPORTABLE_HOOK__`
 	```jsx
 	/* @__IMPORTABLE_HOOK__ */
 	export default function() {